mayonez1/sudoku/sudoku/Documentation.md

 - <code>void create()</code> - responsible for doing everything to create a complete sudoku grid (refer to generation_algorithim.txt for more details).

-- <code>void format() and void format(int)</code> - responsible for formatting the sudoku grid based on the optional int parameter difficulty.
-Difficulty represents how many symmetrical pairs of points will be taken out at random.
-By default the difficulty is 12, so therefore 24 numbers will be missing from the grid when called.
+- <code>void format()</code> - responsible for formatting the sudoku grid based on the skill variable. skill represents how many symmetrical pairs of points will be taken out at random.
+By default the skill is 12, so therefore 24 numbers will be missing from the grid when called.
 If the number is removed canModify will be set to true for that point.

 </p>